 The Case for the Intel Core i3-8100 and Where the Ryzen 3 1200 and Ryzen 5 1400 Make Sense

 In my opinion, the majority of users are going to benefit the most by using the Intel Core i3-8100 in this build.
-The i3-8100 offers better single core performance over the Ryzen 3 1200 and 5 1400 and as it is a quad-core processor, it has enough cores for most games.
+The i3-8100 offers great single core performance for the price and its four cores should be enough to hold you over until you can upgrade to an Intel Core i5 or i7 processor.

-It’s also quite a bit less expensive than the Ryzen 5 1400 platform.
-The Ryzen 5 1400 costs about ~$20-$30 more for the processor, but when you include a motherboard into the equation, the price difference gets even bigger, because you can get a cheap H310 chipset motherboard for the i3-8100 at anywhere from $5-$15 cheaper than the cheapest AM4 motherboard (for the Ryzen 5 1400.)
+It’s also quite a bit less expensive than the Ryzen 5 2600 and Intel Core i5-9400f.
+The Ryzen 5 2600 costs about ~$30-$40 more for the processor, but when you include a motherboard into the equation, the price difference gets even bigger, because you can get a cheap H310 chipset motherboard for the i3-8100 at anywhere from $5-$15 cheaper than the cheapest AM4 motherboard (for the Ryzen 5 2600.)

 The reality is that all three of these CPUs are good enough to handle games at 1080P on higher settings when they are paired with a solid mid-range graphics card.
 So, then, outside of a few other specific use-case scenarios, this really comes down to a matter of price-to-performance.

-While the three processor options listed above are viable options depending on the scenario, the debate on which graphics card to go with between an NVIDIA GTX 1060 6GB and an AMD RX 580 8GB is probably even more difficult.
+While the three processor options listed above are viable options depending on the scenario, the debate on which graphics card to go with between an AMD RX 590 8GB and an RX 580 8GB is probably even more difficult.